On the Baltimore Light RailLink into the quantum future: Computational results

 To best connect our results with the practical perspective of railway scheduling and operation, we focus on the large $11$ train disturbed scheduling instance.
 The associated $182$ variable QUBO can be solved on the D-Wave annealer (requiring $503$ physical qubits) but is too large for current gate-based quantum computers.

 For this particular problem, the input disturbed timetable includes conflicts between three pairs of trains.
 A train diagram representing this timetable is shown in Fig.~\ref{fig::train_diagrams}a.
 To resolve this conflict, it is necessary that some of the trains involved in conflicts add an additional wait to their schedule.
 Fig.~\ref{fig::train_diagrams}b shows an optimal rescheduling that resolves these conflicts, generated with a classical ILP solver.
 Notice that passing times of all the trains are the same (i.e., the slopes of the lines are identical).
 This is not what would be expected for a timetable describing the movement of trains through stochastic areas of the rail network; in such a case, the passing times should be randomly perturbed and so the slopes should vary.
 This feature is visible in Fig.~\ref{fig::train_diagrams}c, which depict timetables corresponding to the best (lowest energy) solution returned by the D-Wave annealer and a solutions corresponding to a low-lying excited state, respectively.
 This observation supports the assertion that when NISQ devices are used to solve scheduling problems with this type of QUBO representation, their inherent noise may manifest in a way that can capture stochastic behavior of the underlying real-world model.
+(Finally, Fig.~\ref{fig::train_diagrams}d depicts one example of a highly-excited yet still feasible solution yielded by the annealer.)

 To elaborate this observation, we compare the statistics of the D-Wave output to the statistics measured from real-world rail traffic.
 For this comparison, we present in Fig.~\ref{fig::real_data} the distribution of passing times northbound ${\rm MR}\rightarrow{\rm CS}$ and southbound ${\rm CS}\rightarrow{\rm MR}$.
 The data \cite{SwiftlyData} was collected by aggregating passing times at peak hour during work days, as that is when the random disturbances due to road traffic are most intense.